htkseason/AAM-Fitting/README.md

 # AAM-Fitting
 AAM, active appearance model, fitting algrithom.
+(Including trianing kits)
 Before using this project, __VisionModelLib meant to be included to classpath__.
 It can be found in my repositories.

 ----